 All accounts logged to YNAB are summarized in the left margin of the software - included are their related balances.
-Of course, you have to have accounts added to see this - so when you get started, you won't see this.
+Of course, you have to have accounts added to see this - so when you get started, you won't have any accounts to see.

 You can also click on one account (Visa is selected in the screenshot below) and see the detailed transactions in the main screen to the right.
 Here you can see which items have been reconciled with your banking statement, and those which are still pending.
-In addition, the red writing towards the top middle of the screenshot demonstrates which portion of your balance is cleared (been reconciled), uncleared (unreconciled), and working (accounting for both reconciled and unreconciled transactions).
+In addition, the red writing towards the top middle of the screenshot demonstrates which portion of your balance is cleared (has been reconciled), uncleared (is left unreconciled), and working (accounting for both reconciled and unreconciled transactions).

 2. The Budget Screen

 Essentially, the budget screen is capturing all of your 'envelopes' - called categories in YNAB.
 You can see Rent/Mortgage, Electric, Internet, etc. This screen shows how much you budgeted, what you actually spent, and what remains.
 There is an abundance of information on this screen.
 I'll dive into this in more detail as we move through How-To use YNAB.
 Note: Any master category and sub-category seen below is completely customizable to suit your needs.
 Rename headings, drag headings up down, add notes, create goals, etc.